CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

 ---
 layout: default
 title: Pi Platform SDK
-parent: "Pi Platform"
+parent: "Pi App Platform"
 grand_parent: "Getting Started"
 nav_order: 1
 ---

-# Pi SDK
+# Pi App Platform SDK
 {: .no_toc }
 The SDK is a developer's method to interact with and obtain information from Pi Network.
 Developers can request information such as a Pioneer’s username or create a payment within Pi Browser.
 {: .fs-6 .fw-300 }